Definition of ease in English:

 - 1at (one's) ease

-- Free from worry or awkwardness; relaxed: she was never quite at ease with PhilMore example sentences
+- Free from worry, awkwardness, or problems; relaxed: she was never quite at ease with PhilMore example sentences

 - The main courses arrived swiftly, with the kind of faultlessly friendly, attentive yet unobtrusive service that always puts you at your ease in a restaurant.

 - The master of ceremonies will welcome each of the contestants in turn, set them at their ease, and introduced the musical item that each will render.